 For vacations longer than 5 days, especially with a larger group, it may make more sense to rent a condo or house on Airbnb.

 By doing so, your family will be able to take advantage of onsite laundry, a kitchen to prepare meals (big money saver), and be able to spread out more comfortably.
 Not to mention that the cost will be much less compared to booking multiple hotel rooms for a week or more, especially if you aren’t paying with points.

 Of course, that is not a one-size-fits-all answer, as there are plenty of amazing hotels in the Orlando area where spending a week would be more than a pleasure (I’m looking at you Four Seasons)!

 If you are only in town for a quick trip, certainly a hotel would be more convenient.

 For example, my family and I found ourselves in Orlando for 2 days, thanks to a creative layover, and we opted to stay at the Hilton Bonnet Creek, which is an Official Walt Disney World Resort.
-While it wasn’t the cheapest option for us to use our Hilton Honors points at (and they charge for parking), it did provide us with a free shuttle to the parks and Extra Magic Hours at Epcot.
+While it wasn’t the cheapest option for us to use our Hilton Honors points at (and they charge for parking), it did provide us with a free shuttle to the parks and Early Theme Park Entry at Epcot.
 These are perks we were happy to pay for to help us maximize our time at Mickey’s house.

 Hot Tip: By paying with points we avoided a $45 per day resort fee.
 These fees can really add up for big groups staying multiple nights.